 - It can be served as a side salad in a meal with lots of dishes or as a dish in its own right for a light lunch.

 I think its adaptability is really the jewel in its crown and the reason why I turn to it so frequently when I need to make something to eat.
 Add to that its portability – this quinoa salad can be carted to picnics or taken to the office for lunch and eaten without mess and without gluten so it is my standard sandwich alternative for picnic food.
 If you want to really bulk it up, add some crispy salt and pepper tofu pieces or a drizzle of pomegranate molasses on top to take it to another level!

 This delightful quinoa salad is good enough to stand on its own as a meal in itself but it also works really well as part of a picnic spread or as a side dish.
-It would go really well with the juicy and sweet Mediterranean Roasted Red Peppers and maybe a crisp green salad or my Middle Eastern Rocket Salad with Sumac and Pomegranate and some crusty gluten-free bread, or you could serve it with some crispy tofu cubes to add more protein to the dish.
+It would go really well with the juicy and sweet Mediterranean Roasted Red Peppers or some quickly sautéed zucchini and mint and maybe a crisp green salad or my Middle Eastern Rocket Salad with Sumac and Pomegranate and some crusty gluten-free bread, or you could serve it with some crispy tofu cubes to add more protein to the dish.

 Herby Quinoa Salad

 - 80 g quinoa, well rinsed

 - 2 tablespoon fresh mint, chopped

 - Put the quinoa, water, stock powder and garlic into a pan.
 Bring to the boil then turn the heat down to low, put the lid on and simmer gently for 10-15 minutes until the water has been absorbed and the quinoa has only a slight bite to it.80 g quinoa, 160 ml water, 1 teaspoon vegetable stock powder, 2 garlic cloves